tiangolo/dockerswarm.rocks/README.md

 See [Docker Swarm Mode or Kubernetes](swarm-or-kubernetes.md) for more information.

+If you want to see alternative resources, you could check the [awesome-swarm](https://github.com/BretFisher/awesome-swarm) list for more resources about Docker Swarm Mode. 🤓

 ## Why?

 <a href="https://www.docker.com/" target="_blank">Docker</a> is a great tool (the "de facto" standard) to build **Linux containers**.